Back to blog

 Disability Discrimination Act (DDA)

-Enacted in 1992, the DDA prohibits direct and indirect disability discrimination in areas such as employment, education, sports, provisions, laws, and programs.
-The purpose of the DDA is to promote and enforce that people with disabilities are ensured equal rights in their communities.
+The DDA 1992 prohibits direct and indirect disability discrimination in employment, education, sports, provisions, laws, and programs.
+The DDA aims to promote and enforce the provision of equal rights to people with disabilities in their communities.

 Broadcasting Services Act

-The Australian Broadcasting Services Act was enacted in 1992 to promote, provide, and ensure that audiences have access to broadcasting and that broadcasters are meeting audience needs by implementing regulations.
-The Australian Parliament has made an amendment to the Broadcasting Services Act establishing that TV programming needs to be closed captioned during specified broadcasting times.
+The Australian Broadcasting Services Act was enacted in 1992 to promote, provide, and ensure audiences can access broadcasting services.
+The act also requires broadcasters to meet the needs of disabled users by following accessibility regulations.
+For example, the Australian Parliament amended the Broadcasting Services Act and established that TV programming must provide closed captioning during specific broadcast times.
+This ensures that individuals with hearing disabilities or impairments can watch broadcasts.

 Web Accessibility National Transition Strategy

-The Web Accessibility National Transition Strategy strives to establish a universal design for accessibility and to reinforce the UN’s Convention on the Rights of Persons with Disabilities.
-All government-owned and operated information and services must be accessible by conforming to the Web Content Accessibility Guidelines (WCAG) 2.0.
-This includes federal, state, and territories in Australia.
+The Web Accessibility National Transition Strategy strives to establish a universal design for accessibility and reinforce the UN’s Convention on the Rights of Persons with Disabilities.
+All government-owned and operated information and services must be accessible by conforming with WCAG 2.0.
+This includes federal, state, and local territories in Australia.

 Canada